workstaffhq/helpcenter/docs/managers/customize/timetracking-settings.md

 - **Via QR code only**: clocking in and out requires the staff to scan a QR code associated with the event
 - **Via team leads only**: the staff will be instructed to go see the team lead in person to clock in and out of shifts.
 See [**Book Your Team**](../scheduling/book.md) for more details about team leads.

+### Timesheet Approval by Teams Leads
+When this option is enabled, team leads are able to review/approve time entries for shifts worked by others.
+Their own time submissions will also be automatically approved.
+You can disable this option if you don't trust your team leads with time approval, including their own time.